maxitg/SetReplace/README.md

 <img src="READMEImages/MultiedgesPlot.png" width="478">

-`WolframModelPlot` is listable, multiple hypergraphs can be plotted at the same time:
+`WolframModelPlot` is listable.
+Multiple hypergraphs can be plotted at the same time:

 ```wl
 In[] := WolframModelPlot[{{{1, 2, 3}},